80 years of freedom

 Eindhoven

 Eindhoven, on Tuesday, May 16, 1944, a raid takes place in which a young girl is arrested.
-Three days later, she and her family will be deported from Camp Westerbork to Auschwitz-Birkenau, where she will also die.
+Three days later, she and her family will be deported from Westerbork Camp to Auschwitz-Birkenau, where she will also die.

 Son